 Where reasonably practicable, Employees working overtime will have a minimum of 8 hours consecutive hours off duty between the completion of overtime and the commencement of their next shift.

-Where the Employee has not had at least 8 consecutive hours off duty between the completion of overtime and the commencements of their shift, they will be released from duty until they have had 8 consecutive hours off duty without loss of pay for ordinary working hours.
+Where the Employee has not had at least 8 consecutive hours off duty between the completion of overtime and the commencement of their shift, they will be released from duty until they have had 8 consecutive hours off duty without loss of pay for ordinary working hours.

 An Employee can only resume duty with less than 8 consecutive hours off duty with the permission of the Employer.
-Where this occurs the Employee is entitled to be paid at 200% of the ordinary rate of pay until released from that period of duty.
+Where this occurs, the Employee is entitled to be paid at 200% of the ordinary rate of pay until released from that period of duty.
 The Employee will then have a minimum of 8 consecutive hours off duty without loss of pay for ordinary working hours.

 Time in Lieu of Overtime